 Figure 3.
-Percent of Alcohol-Impaired Driving Fatalities in Texas, 2017-2021
+Percent of Alcohol-Impaired Driving Fatalities in Texas, 2018-2022 drug) as a growing contributing factor.

-Alcohol-impaired driving crashes are only part of the impaired driving problem.
-Drug-impaired driving continues to be a factor in motor vehicle crashes as well.
-Recent trends also indicate polysubstance use (more than one drug) growing as a contributing factor.
 The extent to which drug-impaired driving is responsible for serious injuries and fatalities in traffic crashes is not fully documented.
 Resources required for extensive toxicology testing cannot meet the demand, and Texas traffic safety stakeholders continue to collaborate to address and seek solutions for this concerning issue.